Questions you should ask:

 - Will the lawyer I hire be the lawyer who actually handles my case?

 - What will it cost to get a good lawyer?

 How long have you been practicing DUI Defense?

 Most qualified observers believe DUI litigation to be amongst the most complex in our system of criminal justice.
 Developing an expertise in the area requires not only litigation skill, but extensive knowledge in the fields of constitutional law and criminal procedures, communication, police science and procedures, physiology, chemistry and chemical testing of breath and blood, field sobriety testing, accident reconstruction, the motor vehicle code, pharmacology, and other scientific disciplines, together with a command of the complex and ever-changing statutory scheme that regulates DUI prosecutions.
 In a word, expertise is not developed overnight.
 While there is no magic way to determine when experience is enough experience, generally the more the better.
 It may also be helpful to find out if the lawyer has spent time as a prosecutor or public defender, as both positions can provide invaluable court experience in a comparatively short period of time.

-At Cowan Kirk Gaston, the lawyers have the combined experience of over 80 years in the courtroom, the vast majority of that time having been devoted to the defense of DUIs.
+At Cowan Kirk, lawyers have the combined experience of over 80 years in the courtroom, the vast majority of that time having been devoted to the defense of DUIs.
 They are recognized both locally and nationally for their command of the various disciplines necessary to conduct a vigorous defense of their clients.

 What part of your practice is devoted to defending DUI cases?

 Simply put, being able to write wills or sue for damages does not translate into being able to represent people accused of DUI.
 Even many highly competent criminal defense lawyers will not defend DUIs.
 Why?
 Because the laws and techniques are constantly evolving, and what was a successful legal argument yesterday may not work today, it is important that your lawyer be on the cutting edge of what is happening in the courts every day.